 | Digital ExclusiveUnitedHealthcare Removing Prior Authorization for Chiropractic

-UnitedHealth Group, parent company of UnitedHealthcare, has announced sweeping changes to its prior authorization (PA) requirements that will eliminate the requirement for chiropractic care and numerous other healthcare services by the end of 2026.
+UnitedHealth Group, parent company of UnitedHealthcare, has announced sweeping changes to its prior-authorization (PA) requirements that will eliminate the requirement for chiropractic care and numerous other healthcare services by the end of 2026.

-“Prior authorization is an essential safeguard but should only be used when it truly protects patients and improves care,” said Tim Noel, CEO of UnitedHealthcare CEO, in the May 5, 2026, UnitedHealth Group announcement.
+“Prior authorization is an essential safeguard but should only be used when it truly protects patients and improves care,” said Tim Noel, CEO of UnitedHealthcare, in the May 5, 2026, UnitedHealth Group announcement.
 “Eliminating these requirements is one more way we are working to make it easier for patients to get the care they need when they need it and ensure doctors can spend more time with their patients.
 We are committed to further improving and refining our processes to make reviews quicker, simpler and more efficient.”

 “UnitedHealthcare’s decision to remove prior authorization for chiropractic services aligns well with ongoing efforts to reduce reliance on prescription opioid pain medications, especially for common musculoskeletal conditions.
 When used at the onset of an episode of spine-related pain, chiropractic services offer an evidence-based, non-drug approach for pain management that research has shown not only to alleviate pain and improve function but also to reduce costly downstream healthcare services such as surgery, hospitalization and ER visits.”